 - 12.1 Unisa prescribes a set of minimum standards with which students must comply to ensure their continued registration with the university.
-These are set out in the Admission Policy. - 12.2 Senate may decide to exclude students on the basis of poor academic performance. - 12.3 Academically excluded students may appeal to the Executive Dean of the relevant College. - 12.4 The maximum periods (including deferment) in which a qualification must be completed are:
+These are set out in the Admissions Policy. - 12.2 The university Senate may decide to exclude students on the basis of poor academic performance. - 12.3 Academically excluded students may appeal to the executive dean of the relevant college. - 12.4 The maximum periods (including deferment) in which a qualification must be completed are: 120 credits 4 years 240 credits 6 years